EpistasisLab/Aliro/docs/guides/userGuide.md

   	- [Linux Docker-Compose Installation](https://docs.docker.com/compose/install/)

 ### Installation
-1. Download the production zip `pennai-0_13.zip` from the asset section of the [latest release](https://github.com/EpistasisLab/pennai/releases/latest) (be sure not to download the source code zip).
+1. Download the production zip `pennai-0_13.zip` from the asset section of the [latest release](https://github.com/EpistasisLab/pennai/releases/latest) (note that this is different from the source code zip file).
 2. Unzip the archive

 ## Using PennAI